Complete Function Key features in Microsoft Word

-- 1 – Displays the Word help pane.
-At times pressing F1 also takes you to Microsoft’s help support webpage and suggest similar topics about the function you are interested to research on.
+- F1 – Displays the Word help pane.
+At times pressing F1 also takes you to Microsoft’s help support webpage and suggest similar topics about the function you are interested in researching.
 This mostly happens when a dialog box is open, during pressing F1.

 - Alt+F1: If you have many fields in your Word document.
 This option makes you hop to the next field.